 Car Payments: the Council removed lease cars and lease car allowances in 2010.
-However, a car allowance of up to £1,239 is given to those employees that are required to have a vehicle for their role and that drive a minimum of 2,000 miles annually.
-As at the end of December 2016 this allowance was allocated to sixty one members of staff which is an increase of fifteen from the previous year due to the TUPE transfer of the Mid Kent Legal Services to Swale Borough Council, this team cover three councils and as a consequence several members of the team have reached the mileage threshold that qualifies them for the allowance.
+However, a car allowance of up to £1,239 was given to those employees that are required to have a vehicle for their role and that drive a minimum of 2,000 miles annually.
+This changed in June 2016 with the allowance being reduced to £1000 per annum and pro-rata for part time staff as well as an increase to the mileage threshold to 2,500.
+At the end of March 2017 this allowance was allocated to sixty seven members of staff which is an increase of eight from the previous year.
+This is mainly due to Planning Officers receiving the allowance based on the changes made to the policy.
 The majority of the other staff in receipt of this payment are within the statutory services which require external visits e.g. planning, environmental health, housing, and where there are other shared services requiring travel between districts.
-Mileage rates for those receiving this allowance are set at the HMRC level (in 2015/16 this was 45 pence per mile).
+Mileage rates for those receiving this allowance were set at the HMRC level (in 2015/16 this was 45 pence per mile).
+However, this has changed in June 2016 with a reduction in the mileage rate to 37.8 pence per mile.